 TIP: Estimate your bathroom renovation cost with Kukun’s free estimator tool

-Dark colors can chop the space visually and make it look more confined.
-That’s why it is recommended to paint the bathroom walls white or with some other light neutral shade.
-Also, try to use same or similar tones for the walls and the furniture.
-If you really want to add a pop of color use one small object in the space (e.g. a light fixture, low cabinet).
+Dark colors can visually make any space look more confined and smaller.
+That’s why it is recommended to paint the bathroom walls white or with some other light-colored shade.
+Also, try to use the same or similar tones for the walls and ceiling.
+If you really want to add a pop of color, use one small object in the space (e.g. a light fixture, low cabinet).

-You might be tempted to add an opaque door to your shower to keep a certain sense of privacy, but doing so chops the space in half, without giving you any real privacy (you can still see the main bathroom door).
-Instead, install glass shower door that will instantly open up the space and make it appear larger.
+You might be tempted to add an opaque door to your shower to keep a certain sense of privacy, but doing so cuts the space in half, without giving you any real privacy (you can still see the main bathroom door).
+Instead, install a glass shower door that will instantly open up your small space and make it appear larger.
 A clear one is a better choice than a frosted glass door.
 Also, a sliding door will take up less space than a pull or push one.

 The actual size and functionality of a bathroom reflect in its floor space.
 Vanities that go from the floor up, are stealing away that precious floor space and make the room tinier than it is.
-A pedestal basin is a neat alternative that leaves the floor clean, but it does make you compromise on storage capacity, which you will have to compensate for elsewhere.
+A pedestal basin is a neat alternative that leaves the floor clean.
+However, keep in mind that it does make you compromise on storage capacity.
+Which is why you will have to compensate for elsewhere.

-A tall expansive mirror that goes all the way up to the ceiling will make the bathroom feels bigger, especially if there is lighting installed on top of it or a pendant light in front of it.
-A mirror will reflect the light and double its amount, which will make the space grow.
+A tall expansive bathroom mirror that goes all the way up to the ceiling will make the bathroom feels bigger, especially if there is a light fixture, such as a pendant light in front of it.
+A large mirror will make the light bounce off — creating a visual illusion of more space.
 If your bathroom has a window, you should place one mirror across the room from it to double the amount of natural light it’s receiving.

 Your bathroom may be small, but it has a huge potential to look beautiful and much more spacious.
 Change the floor-covering vanity and unfortunate choice of the color palette — and create the best-looking washroom for your house.
-Just follow these tips and you’ll turn it into a true oasis without even swinging the sledgehammer.
+Just follow these tips and you’ll turn it into a true oasis without putting a dent on your bathroom remodel cost.